Qasr Burqu'

-Qasr Burqu' is a set of ruins and an archaeological site in the badia of eastern Jordan and is the site of one of the earliest of the Umayyad desert castles.
+Qasr Burqu' is a set of ruins and an archaeological site in the badia of eastern Jordan.
+It is the site of one of the earliest Umayyad desert castles.

 Background

 Under the Umayyad Caliphate, nobles and wealthy families belonging to the Umayyad dynasty erected new complexes or adapted preexisting ones for a multitude of purposes, many being suggested: to control the roads, monitor and tax the seasonal movement of people and their livestock, impress travellers and local tribes, establish nuclei for the development of new cities, develop agriculture in semi-arid areas, and enjoy desert retreats for relaxation and hunting (see Desert castles).

 History

 Ghadir Burqu (غدير البرقع) has been occupied since prehistoric times, with archaeological surveys documenting sites dating to the Epipalaeolithic, Early Neolithic, and Late Neolithic periods.
 The most substantial prehistoric remains are from the Late Neolithic period (c.
 7th–6th millennium BCE), when the lake was used by nomadic herders to pasture flocks of sheep and goat, probably in the summer months when water was scarce elsewhere.

 Archaeological excavations reveal that a Roman fort was established on the site and a monastery was built there during the Byzantine period.
 It became an Umayyad castle complex in around 700 CE when al-Walid I, who was still emir, rather than caliph, either built it, or repaired existing structures to form a new palace complex.

 Qasr Burqu' is one of the earliest of the Umayyad desert castles in Jordan.